 The same concept applies to social and community problems.
 People who directly experience a problem have a much different outlook on their needs than does a politician who has only read about the problem in the newspaper or a helping professional who once wrote a college paper on the problem.

-How can people affected by the problem get involved?
+How can people affected by the problem get engaged?

-People can get involved in many ways--here are just a few:
+People can get engaged in many ways--here are just a few:

-- Get involved in planning processes like creating goals or defining the problem
+- Get engaged in planning processes like creating goals or defining the problem

 - Donate money or help out with a fundraising effort